-- Anything else you feel is important in letting the student know who you are.
+- Anything else that you feel is important in letting the students know who you are.

-Weekly announcements or reminders are an excellent way to keep in touch with your students.
+Weekly announcements or reminders are an excellent way to stay in touch with your students.
 Students often appreciate and look forward to updates from their instructors that offer additional support.
-These announcements can be written, a brief video, or a combination of the two.
-One benefit of the virtual classroom is that it is easy to set out expectations for the week with clear guidelines and resources for students.
+These announcements can be written, included in a brief video, or can be a combination of the two.

 - Remind students of important due dates.
-Reviewing reading material and assignments verbally can help the audio learner and students that are not as organized stay on track.
+Reviewing reading material and assignments verbally can help the audio learner and less organized students stay on track.

 - Provide detailed instructions in these announcements and anticipate questions (Hankins, 2016).

 - Remind students to set up their LMS account to receive announcements via email or on their phones so these messages are not missed.